vandemjh/code-the-curb/README.md

 # Arlipark

 Arlipark uses [publicly available parking data](https://api.exactpark.com/arlington) to train a model to predict parking availability.
-The predictions are then presented in a React-based UI where, given the day of the week and time of day, can predict chances of parking availability.
+The predictions are then presented in a React-based UI where, given the day of the week and time of day, chances of parking availability are returned.
 The finished project was deployed and presented to the [Hacking Showcase](https://www.arlingtonva.us/Government/Programs/Transportation/Events/Code-the-Curb-A-Parking-Data-Hacking-Showcase) for participants to use.

 ## Project Structure